What is the Difference Between WiFi & Internet?

 Today, new developments in wireless technology add more speed and capacity to Internet connections by allowing increasing numbers of users to access Internet networks.

 Technologically advanced high-speed Internet networks like WiFi 6 are projected to be “the new standard of Internet connectivity” and revolutionize the way we access and process Internet information by offering faster Internet speeds and greater Internet capacity.

 The Future of the Internet

-So now that we've glimpsed the future of WiFi, what about the internet itself?
-Here are five predictions on what's coming in regard to internet protocol, internet technologies and how they will affect internet users.
+So now that we've glimpsed the future of WiFi, what about the Internet itself?
+As communications technology advances, the Internet becomes even more powerful and available.
+For context, a few years ago, a 1 gig Internet plan was unimaginable, and now it can be purchased easily.
+With that said, here are five predictions on what's coming regarding Internet protocol, Internet technologies, and how they will affect Internet users.

 What is IoT?
 Norton.com offers some interesting insight:

 "The Internet of Things-IoT, for short-is made up of devices that connect to the Internet and share data with each other.
 IoT devices include not only computers, laptops, and smartphones but also objects that have been equipped with chips to gather and communicate data over a network.

 The potential of Internet of Things devices is enormous.
 Consumers often use their smartphones (like iPhones and Android smartphones) to communicate with IoT devices, whether it's a smart speaker or home thermostat.
 Connected devices offer convenience, like helping you make a grocery list or savings, like when you turn down the heat at home while you're on vacation."

 By 2025, there will be more than 21 billion IoT devices.
 IoT is projected to gain even more momentum and help us stay connected to the things that enhance our lives.